 The M.A.
 Human Rights addresses the growing importance of human rights in all areas of society and academia.
 The course programme covers fundamental challenges as well as current issues.
-It pursues an interdisciplinary approach by taking the political, philosophical and legal dimensions of human rights into account.
+It pursues an interdisciplinary approach by considering the political, philosophical and legal dimensions of human rights.

 We have recently made some changes to the programme structure that will come into effect for students beginning the programme in the winter semester of 2023/24 or later.
 You can find the new structure below: